AjayDigitalDreamworks/bhandarlok/PRIVACY.md

 5. Your Rights
 You can access, update, or delete your information.

+**Location Access**
+We access your location to sort nearby Bhandaras.
+This data is not stored unless you post an event.

+**Push Notifications**
+We use push notifications to alert users about new nearby events.
+You can disable notifications from your device settings.

+**Event Feedback**
+Your feedback is stored with the event but does not include personal identity unless you provide it in the message.

+**Third-Party Services**
+We use Firebase (by Google) for authentication, database, and storage.

-For any privacy concern, contact us at: bhandarlok@app.support
+For any privacy concern, contact us at: autenicweb@gmail.com